Jsci96/GPRPy/README.md

    `pip install .`

+  Note: GPRPy needs to be installed on Python3.8 or less.
+The installation will not work if you are in a Python12 environment.

 - After installation you should be able to run the program by typing

   `gprpy p` [for fixed survey]